cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

   }

   std::cout << "Starting background thread...\n";
-  // Kick off a background thread passing the images queue std::jthread worker{ProcessImages, &images};
+  std::jthread worker{ProcessImages, &images};

   std::cout << "Main thread is free to do other things!\n";
-  // When main returns, `worker` goes out of scope and is automatically joined which will happen when it finishes the work. return 0;
+  // worker goes out of scope and is automatically joined when it finishes the work. return 0;
 }
 ```

+Note how we pass a pointer into the `ProcessImages` function.
+That's because `std::jthread` doesn't support passing arguments by reference!
+The reason for this is that `jthread` needs to maintain a thread-local copy of any variable we pass into it.
+It _could_ just happily copy a mutable reference but it would be unsafe to do so, so it actively decays any reference type to a normal type.
+This way if we want to pass a reference we either need to wrap it in a `std::ref` or or just pass a pointer as we did here.
+This way we can still get an unsafe behavior, but we opt-in to it.

 As we can see from the output, the main thread continues executing in parallel to the images being processed in the background until the queue is empty!
 When main reaches the end, the `worker` thread needs to be destroyed and, being a `std::jthread`, it will automatically join itself, waiting for the background work to finish before the program terminates.
 So far so good!